tonyvict/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
+* When editing attributes, the existing values of the student's attribute will be overriden.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* * You can remove all the person’s attributes by typing `attr/` without specifying any key-value pairs after it.

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com`